 I’ve managed to make design one of my largest income streams after recently graduating from university with a dual degree in Media Arts and Graphic Design — but, as I said, you don’t need a degree in order to get into this career.

 I have been studying graphic design and using what I’ve learned in the real world for the past 7 years, and my journey is only just getting started.

-If you’re wondering how to become a freelance graphic designer, read on to learn the ins and outs from my personal experience in the industry.
+If you’re wondering how to become a freelance graphic designer, read on to learn the ins and outs of my personal experience in the industry.
 It really is one of the best, high paying online jobs, and is great for those who are looking to find work they can do while travelling.

-Here’s how to make money as a graphic designer!
+Here’s how to make money as a graphic designer.

 Table of Contents

 - What is Graphic Design?

 - Essential Graphic Designer Tools